What is a Tech Trek Camp?

 How to Support Tech Trek

-The financial support of corporate sponsors, AAUW branches and generous individuals are needed each year to make the dream of attending a Tech Trek camp a reality!
+The financial support of corporate sponsors, AAUW branches and generous individuals are needed each year to make a girl’s dream dream of attending a Tech Trek camp a reality!
 The only cost to the girls selected to attend the camp is a $50 registration fee.
-Camp would not be possible without the assistance of volunteers who assist teachers, serve as camp staff, assist with hands-on workshops, field trips, special events, and reach out to our communities to enlist the help of corporations and female STEM role models.
+Camp would not be possible without volunteers to assist teachers, serve as camp staff, assist with hands-on workshops, field trips, special events, and reach out to Florida communities to enlist the help of corporations and female STEM role models.
+Tech Trek Florida is a project of the AAUW Florida Supporting Foundation, Inc. Please make checks payable to the AAUW Florida Supporting Foundation, Inc. with Tech Trek noted in the memo line.
+Mail to Tech Trek, AAUW Florida Supporting Foundation,PO Box 2938, Jupiter, FL 33468.
+Contributions to the camp are income tax-deductible.

 Tech Trek History